anxpara/wayfinder-animation-tool/README.md

 ## How it works

 1. Throw waypoint divs onto your site, using whatever fancy (or simple) html, css, transforms, etc. you'd like.
-2. Add an invisible wayfinder div at a common ancestor of those waypoints.
+2. Add an invisible wayfinder div at a common ancestor of those waypoints using provided mixin.
+If using 3d transforms, then add the additional safari bug-fix mixin.
-3. Add traveler divs to the wayfinder.
-The traveler divs are only wrappers for actual content.
+3. Add traveler divs to the wayfinder using provided mixin.
+The traveler divs are generally only wrappers for actual content.
 4. Load elements into Typescript or Javascript and create respective waypoint objects.
 5. Call sendToWaypointAnimParams(waypoint, wayfinder) to get all the parameters necessary to animate travelers to waypoints.
 6. Plug the parameters straight into an AnimeJS animation function using the spread operator.
-7. Profit
+7. Tinker

 Here's what the simplest wayfinder animation might look like...